top of page

 Real Talk & Final Bite

-I’ve seen women blame themselves for cravings, mood swings, or gum changes when in reality, it’s their biology that’s shifted.
+I’ve watched so many women blame themselves for changes that are actually rooted in biology.
 And biology doesn’t respond to shame.
-It responds to support.
+It responds to understanding and support.

 —Khristina Maureen,